 Whether you’re facing a heat wave or a cold spell, you’re ready for the worst Mother Nature can hand you if you have an efficient garage door.
 The biggest opening to any home or business, your overhead garage door can make or break your energy efficiency, security, and resistance to extreme weather events.

-Here are a few factors that affect efficiency that you should consider when installing a new garage door at your facility:
+Here are a few factors that you should consider when installing a new garage door at your facility.

 Garage Door Insulation Should Have a High R-Value